 - Ensure all high-risk or critical security updates for operating systems and firmware are installed within 14 days of release.

-- Remove older applications from your devices which are no longer supported by the manufacturer.
+- Remove older applications from your devices that are no longer supported by the manufacturer.

 The Cyber Essentials Process